Gender Identity – for professionals

 “Transgender” (or “trans”) is an umbrella term to describe people whose gender identity (the gender with which they associate themselves) and/or gender expression (how they outwardly show their gender) differs from what is typically associated with the sex assigned to them at birth.
 Trans people may describe themselves using a wide variety of other terms.
 Many trans people are prescribed hormones and/or undergo surgery as a way of expressing their gender identity.
 However, not all trans people take such steps and trans identity does not depend on undergoing any form of medical treatment.

-The WSCB will be publishing an information and guidance document to support professionals and those working with young people who are trans or questioning their gender identity.
-The document will be published on this page on 20/05.
+The WSCP has published an information and guidance document to support professionals and those working with young people who are trans or questioning their gender identity.

 Useful links, resources and articles

 Below are some terms you may hear in relation to gender identity, including the definitions